openstack/openstack-manuals/doc/common-rst/support-compute.rst

 * :file:`console.log`, after the instance starts.

-If any files are missing, empty, or very small, the ``nova-compute`` service did not successfully download the images from the Image Service.
+If any files are missing, empty, or very small, the ``nova-compute`` service did not successfully download the images from the Image service.

 Also check :file:`nova-compute.log` for exceptions.
 Sometimes they do not appear in the console output.